-- An individual who is diagnosed as having AIDS. - An individual who is determined to be HIV positive but has not yet developed the symptoms of AIDS. - HIV Human Immunodeficiency Virus infectious agent that causes acquired immunodeficiency syndrome (AIDS), a disease that leaves a person vulnerable to lifethreatening infections.
+An AIDS virus-related condition refers to the following: an individual who is diagnosed as having AIDS; or an individual who is determined to be HIV positive but has not yet developed the symptoms of AIDS.

+HIV -is Human Immunodeficiency Virus infectious agent that causes acquired immunodeficiency syndrome (AIDS); a disease that leaves a person vulnerable to life-threatening infections.